By Phuong Nguyen

-The re-emergence of the virus with complicated clusters has prompted calls for the government to accelerate vaccinations.
-Its inoculation campaign has heavily relied on AstraZenca’s vaccine.
+The re-emergence of the virus with complicated clusters has prompted calls for the Vietnamese government and the city’s authorities to accelerate vaccinations.